athype/cob_ctrlaltelite/Documentation/Process/Definition of Done.md

   - Provide immediate, clear feedback for user actions, such as loading indicators, success messages, and error notifications.
 - **Responsive and Accessible Design**:
   - The UI must be fully responsive, functioning well on a range of devices and screen sizes.
-  - Follow accessibility standards (e.g., WCAG 2.1) to ensure the application is usable for all users, including those with disabilities.
+  - Follow accessibility standards (example: WCAG 2.1) to ensure the application is usable for all users, including those with disabilities.

 ---